ibm-cloud-docs/speech-to-text/acoustic-create.md

     ```
     {: pre}

-The method also accepts an optional `allow_overwrite` query parameter overwrites an existing audio resource for a custom model.
+The method also accepts an optional `allow_overwrite` query parameter to overwrite an existing audio resource for a custom model.
 Use the parameter if you need to update an audio resource after you add it to a model.

 The method is asynchronous.
 It can take several seconds to complete depending on the duration of the audio.
-For an archive file, the length of the operation depends on the duration of the audio files that are being processed.
+For an archive file, the length of the operation depends on the duration of the audio files.
 For more information about checking the status of a request to add an audio resource, see [Monitoring the add audio request](#monitorAudio).

 You can add any number of audio resources to a custom model by calling the method once for each audio or archive file.
 The addition of one audio resource must be fully complete before you can add another.
 You must add a minimum of 10 minutes and a maximum of 100 hours of audio that includes speech, not silence, to a custom model before you can train it.
 No audio- or archive-type resource can be larger than 100 MB.
-For more information about adding audio to a custom model, see [Guidelines for adding audio resources](/docs/services/speech-to-text/acoustic-resource.html#audioGuidelines).
+For more information, see [Guidelines for adding audio resources](/docs/services/speech-to-text/acoustic-resource.html#audioGuidelines).

 ### Monitoring the add audio request
 {: #monitorAudio}